tidev/alloy/README.md

 - DB migration support implementation
 - support for SQLite backed Model implementation
 - support for ACS backed Model implementation
-- added a selector engine (is this necessary still?)
 - uglify all JS files, not just the app.js
 - generation of scaffolding
 - add support for TDD testing (possibly Jasmine?)